 Calculate the proportion of reads lost

 If there is excessive loss of reads, the quality settings may be set too high or the quality of your sequence may be too low

+The first steps of Assembly and Mapping instruct you how to rename files that should not be considered for assembly because they have too few reads

+If your reads are highly likely to overlap, then you should pay close attention to the NumAssmReads.txt output here.
+You may want to compare the results from different trim settings.
+If you choose to do this, I recommend that you also compare FASTQC results and the number of reads assembled that is output to the slurm file in the assembly (next section).

 After trimming, run fastqc on the trimmed data and use multiqc to visualize